davvore33/nfs_scripts/README.md

 - keyfile

 I've created it using `dd if=/dev/urandom of=./keyfile bs=1kB count=1`, this will give you a keyfile of 1000B

+Than you can encrypt it using `gpg -o keyfile.gpg -c keyfile`

 - sec